 How Bacteria Eat Sugars and Avoid Death by Poisons: the Story of the Antiporter Motif, Multidrug Resistance, and Synergistic Killing of Pathogens

 This presentation covers how bacteria alter their appetites for different sugars by mutating solute transport systems.
-The talk also relates the importance of evolutionarily conserved amino acid sequence motifs towards conferring multidrug resistance in severe bacterial pathogens.
+The talk also relates the importance of evolutionarily conserved amino acid sequence motifs toward conferring multidrug resistance in severe bacterial pathogens.
 The lecture concludes by presenting recent data dealing with the synergistic growth inhibition in disease-causing microbial pathogens.

 Dr. Brendon Asher